2021–22 Indiana Hoosiers men's basketball team: Incoming transfers

-On April 7, 2021, Indiana landed its first transfer from the transfer portal when former Pittsburgh point guard, Xavier Johnson committed to the Hoosiers.
-He arrives at IU with two years of eligibility remaining, should he choose to use his extra year granted by the NCAA due to COVID-19.
-Johnson made 81 career starts for the Panthers and averaged 13.7 points on 40.2 percent shooting.
-He's a career 33.6 percent 3-point shooter.
-In his last year at Pitt, he had the highest assist rate in the ACC 41.5 percent.
+On April 7, 2021, Indiana landed its first transfer from the transfer portal when former Pittsburgh point guard Xavier Johnson committed to the Hoosiers.
+He arrived at IU with two years of eligibility remaining, should he choose to use his extra year granted by the NCAA due to COVID-19.
+Johnson made 81 career starts for the Panthers, and averaged 13.7 points on 40.2 percent shooting.
+He was a career 33.6 percent 3-point shooter.
+In his last year at Pitt, he had the highest assist rate in the ACC, 41.5 percent.

-IU landed its second transfer on April 20 when Northwestern Junior, Miller Kopp, announced his commitment.
-Kopp is a career 35.7% 3-point shooter, averaging 9.6 points per game over his first three seasons with the Wildcats.
-With this transfer, he is the first player to transfer to IU from within the Big Ten since Max Bielfeldt in 2016.
+IU landed its second transfer on April 20 when Northwestern junior Miller Kopp announced his commitment.
+He was a career 35.7% 3-point shooter, averaging 9.6 points per game over his first three seasons with the Wildcats.
+He was the first player to transfer to IU from within the Big Ten since Max Bielfeldt in 2016.

 A third transfer was announced on May 17, 2021, when Michael Durr of South Florida committed to play for IU.
-Durr averaged 6.7 points and 6.5 rebounds per game at USF.
-He's a career 47.2 percent shooter from the field and 62.9 percent from the free throw line.
+He averaged 6.7 points and 6.5 rebounds per game at USF.
+He was a career 47.2 percent shooter from the field and 62.9 percent from the free throw line.